makersacademy/chitter-challenge/README.md

 I want to sign up for Chitter
 ```

+Domain Model

-* When the user visits the '/peeps' path, their browser sends a request to a controller we built.
+* When the user visits the '/' path, their browser sends a request to the controller.
 * When the controller gets the request, it asks the Peep class to give it all the peeps, i.e. the controller asks for Peep.all.
-* The Peep class goes and gets the peeps, and gives back all the peeps in an array? to the controller.
+* The Peep class goes and gets the peeps, and gives back all the peeps in an array to the controller.
-* The controller renders the array? of peeps to a webpage, which it sends as a response to the user
+* The controller renders the array of peeps to a webpage, which it sends as a response to the user.
-* The user presses 'add peep' to add a new peep
+* When the user presses 'Submit' to post a new peep, their web browser sends a requst to the controller.
-* The user submits their peep through a text form and clicks submit
-* The controller gets the post request and stores the peep in the Peep class
+* When the controller gets the request, it sends it too the Peep class to store the new peep in the database, i.e. the controller queries the database to Peep.create.
+* The controller then redirects the user to the '/' path.
+* When the user visits the 'users/new' path, their browser sends a request to the controller.
+* The controller reders the webpage with the user signup details.
+* When the user provides valid username, email address and password and presses 'Submit', their browser sends a request to the cotnroller.
+* When the controller gets the request, it sends it to the User class to store the user details in the database, i.e. the controller queries the database to User.create.

 Author
 -----